pnp/PnP/Components/Core.JQuery/sp.documentpicker.js.md

 ### A note on nodes ###

 The document picker nodeFilter function relies on "nodes" representing the various parts of the tree.
-Each node is a jQuery object representing an li tag with some custom attribute.
+Each node is a jQuery object representing an li tag with custom attribute.
 All nodes have the "sp-docpicker-nodeType" attribute.
 These nodes are what are supplied to the node filter and any logic can then be applied to the jQuery object.
 The list of valid node types are:

 - web
 - list